Yarra Me School 2019

 Picture

-Program for students with Disabilities
+Program for Students with Disabilities

-DET guidelines and links on the Program for Students with Disabilities which provides additional support within the Student Resource Package for eligible students with disabilities in regular and special schools.
+DE guidelines and links on the Program for Students with Disabilities which provides additional support within the Student Resource Package for eligible students with disabilities in regular and special schools.

-DET Understanding Autism
+DE - Understanding Autism

 A range of factsheets for educational professionals covering the characteristics and common behaviours of children and young people on the autism spectrum and related strategies and interventions that can be used as starting points for educational professionals.

-DET ASD Support Materials
+DE - ASD Support Materials

 These resources provide a starting point as part of a broader approach that early childhood and school settings will take to meet the needs of children and young people on the autism spectrum.